maumac/COURSERA_GETTING_AND_CLEANING_DATA/README.md

         x <- sub("6", "LAYING", x)
         return(x)
 }

 # The next function "moveme" is a function that I found in the internet
 # and I think it is useful, that is why I included in my script.
+# This function is used to move a column to the firts position of a
+# data frme
 moveme <- function (invec, movecommand) {
         movecommand <- lapply(strsplit(strsplit(movecommand, ";")[[1]],
                                        ",|\\s+"), function(x) x[x != ""])